 What does the test result mean?

 In the blood, nicotine levels can rise within a few seconds of a puff on a cigarette.
-The quantity depends on the amount of nicotine in the cigarette and the manner in which a person smokes - such as how deeply they inhale.
+The quantity depends on the amount of nicotine in the cigarette and the way a person smokes - such as how deeply they inhale.
 Concentrations are higher in urine than in blood or saliva.
 There is also some variability from person to person and some genetic differences in the rate that nicotine is metabolized, and in the rate that cotinine is removed from the body.
 When someone stops using tobacco and nicotine products it can take more than two weeks for blood levels of cotinine to drop to the level that a non-tobacco user would have and several weeks more for urine levels to decrease to very low concentrations.

 In general, high levels of nicotine or cotinine indicate active tobacco or nicotine replacement use.
 Moderate concentrations indicate a tobacco user who has not had tobacco or nicotine for two to three weeks.
 Lower levels may be found in a non-tobacco user who has been exposed to environmental smoke.
 Very low to non-detectable concentrations are found in non-tobacco users who have not been exposed to environmental smoke or a tobacco user who has refrained from tobacco and nicotine for several weeks.